Is Sodium hydroxide (NaOH) an acid or base? Strong vs Weak - Conjugate acid

 Sodium hydroxide is also known as soda-lime has the chemical formula NaOH.
 It is made up of Na+ cation and OH- anion.
 It is mainly used for manufacturing soaps, detergents, and paper.

 So, Is NaOH an acid or base?
-NaOH is the base because when dissolved in water, it gives two ions Na+ and OH–.
-And any compound that releases OH– ion in an aqueous solution is Base in nature.
-It has a pH value of 12.
-This pH value can reach up to 13-14 in the pure concentration.
+NaOH is a base.
+When it is dissolved in water, it breaks into two ions, Na+ and OH–.
+And any compound that releases OH– ion in an aqueous solution is considered a base.
+Sodium hydroxide (NaOH) has a pH value of 12, which shows its basic nature.

-NaOH is one of the important bases uses in various industrial applications.
+NaOH is one of the important bases used in various industrial applications.

 |Name of Molecule||Sodium hydroxide|